The Leatherback Project

-In the late 1980’s LMC noticed a high number of leatherback sea turtles nesting on North Palm Beach County Beaches.
-For more than twenty years the LMC team through the generosity of our donors, collaborators, and volunteers have continued to study and catalog our local leatherback sea turtle population resulting in one of the most robust leatherback sea turtle data sets in the world.
+In the late 1980s, leatherback sea turtles were observed nesting on North Palm Beach County Beaches.
+Beginning in 2001, LMC's Research Laboratory, through the generosity of our donors, collaborators, and volunteers, has continued to study and catalog our local leatherback sea turtle population resulting in a very robust leatherback sea turtle dataset.

 |Loggerhead Marinelife Center Research Team|